NickLojas/TicTacToe/README.md

 ## What I learned
 - JSX
-- Using components to create front end
+- Using ReactJS components to create front end
 - Component Props and component state
 - Class based components for components that use state and functional components for ones that don't
 - Arrow functions and function binding (this)